amandasongmm/economic_face_perception/README.md

 # econ_face_ucsd

+## 0. Make all necessary changes locally, then push to Gihub
+- Make sure you change the config.txt to make the right database name for the current experiment

-## 1. Turning on the ubuntu machine on aws:
+## 1. Turning on the ubuntu machine on aws: (https://aws.amazon.com)
-- Use the password shared on lastpass for account remylevin@gmail.com
+- Use the password shared on Google Drive for account face4funguru@gmail.com
-- Start the only instance on there (right click > state > start)
+- Go to EC2 - instances, start the instance ending in "ccd" on there (right click > state > start)
 - Don't fotget to turn it off when done

 ## 2. Connecting to machine:
-- Download remy.pem (private key manaf and sam have)
+- Download face_eco_ubuntu.pem (private key)
-- ssh -i "remy.pem" ubuntu@[ip address you get from the aws page, need to make fixed at some pt)
+- ssh -i "face_eco_ubuntu.pem" ubuntu@[ip address you get from the aws page)

+## 3. Download latest codes from Github into the ubuntu machine on AWS

-## 3. Running the experiment in debug mode:
+## 4. Running the experiment in debug mode:
 remark: you can do this directly by running ptdir/rerunPsiturk.sh
 - you should be at /home/ubuntu (NOT in sudo mode, all of this is under the user ubuntu)
 - cd to econ_face_ucsd/ptdir/, this is the psiturk directory